 Life and Business Lessons From The Farm

 Immediately a problem arose.
 The problem is that I now have a LIVE skunk trapped in my garage.
-I have no plan what to do next and my garage and the surrounding one mile circle around it smelled like being underwater in skunk water, you could not escape it.
-Now I have several unique obstacles to overcome .
+I have no plan what to do next and my garage and the surrounding one-mile circle around it smelled like being underwater in skunk water, you could not escape it.
+Now I have several unique obstacles to overcome.
 I have a rental car as my new car was on order, so that makes getting rid of a skunk by driving it away a distant thought.
 I have no way of shipping the skunk to Happy Skunk Camp.
-Second problem is my kids now think it is cute and we could train it not to spray because it loved us!.
+The second problem is my kids now think it is cute and we could train it not to spray because it loved us!.
 Schmuck was a little juvenile and even I was numb to the odor or it had shut off my brain, because I too, was beginning to think it was cute!

-Many times a online sale business doesn’t have a clear plan, they don’t know the cost of shipping or which shipping method is available for certain products or you don’t have the proper shipping material to move the product out of the garage.
-We could at this point invest a little and make the product better, Like an attempt at having a trained skunk – scent free!
+Many times an online sale business doesn’t have a clear plan, they don’t know the cost of shipping or which shipping method is available for certain products or you don’t have the proper shipping material to move the product out of the garage.
+We could at this point invest a little and make the product better, Like an attempt at having a trained skunk – scent-free!
 Many times products are not really ready to sell when the sale is actually made.
 Making any further investment in the product after the sale can be pricey and not covered in the original sale price.
-Be ready to sell the product with all of this figured out up front because afterward you have a signed contract.
+Be ready to sell the product with all of this figured out upfront because afterward, you have a signed contract.
 I am not ready to invest in the skunk training plan.
-I look at the skunk thinking there must be a way.
+I look at the skunk thinking there must be away.
 It turns, raises his tail and sprays me again.
 The cost to improve on this skunk is much too high of a price.

 Still, many don’t have the resource to execute the big sale, they don’t have enough employees to put the roof on the house you just contracted, you may not have an ability to get the proper supplies to make the product or close the deal, You may be out of inventory with the supplier unable to get more.
 The bottom line is that you better have a clear plan in place, beginning to end, before you catch a live skunk.
 Sometimes getting the customer and make the sale can be a stinky business without a good plan.